leerob/dart-react-todo/README.md

   * This file defines all the metadata about your package such as name, version, authors, dependencies, etc.
 * **`pubspec.lock`**
-  * This file specifies the specific version of each dependency installed in the project.
+  * This file specifies the version of each dependency installed in the project.
   It will be automatically updated when dependencies change in `pubspec.yaml` or by running `pub upgrade`.